 Simon Charles Barnes*

-Department of Orthopedic Surgery, University of Arkansas, Arkansas, USA
+Department of Orthopedic Surgery, University of Arkansas for Medical Sciences, Arkansas, USA

 Visit for more related articles at Research & Reviews: Orthopedics

 The global obesity epidemic has profound consequences on the musculoskeletal system and related illnesses such fibromyalgia, osteoarthritis, rheumatoid arthritis, and spondyloarthropathy.
 Obesity has significant effects on the societal economic burden since it increases the requirement for joint replacement surgery and lowers the health results from it.
 There have been advancements in our understanding of the potential processes through which obesity influences the prevalence, severity, and prognosis of musculoskeletal diseases, including osteoarthritis.
 The study of adipocytokines suggests a new possible metabolic connection for these disorders.